chaoszhang/ASTER/README.md

 # Run
 faster [-o oFilePath -r nRound -s nSample -p probability -t nThread] inputlist

+inputList: the path to a file containing a list of paths to input aligned gene files, one file per line Gene files must be in FASTA format.
+The header line should be ">Species_Name".

+Example inputList:
+./gene1.fasta
+./gene2.fasta

 # Assumptions for Statistical Consistency
 ## The multi-species coalescent model
 1. The gene trees are generated independently, and as the number of genes goes to infinity, FASTER is statistically consistent.